-The Russian River Valley and its sub AVA, the Green Valley, are widely recognized as a premiere growing area for Pinot Noir and Chardonnay.
+The Russian River Valley and its sub-AVA, the Green Valley, are widely recognized as a premier growing area for Pinot Noir and Chardonnay.
 Foggy mornings, warm afternoons, and a cool evening breeze from the Pacific Ocean make the ideal climate for these grapes in this area.
-Although among the Green Valley wineries you will find Pinot Noir and Chardonnay the focus, the Green Valley wineries produce other fine wines such as Syrah, Zinfandel and Gewürztraminer.
+Although among the Green Valley wineries, you will find Pinot Noir and Chardonnay the focus, the Green Valley wineries produce other fine wines such as Syrah, Zinfandel, and Gewürztraminer.

 Top Wineries We Like to Visit in the Green Valley/Russian River Valley

-• Taft Street Winery – A garage startup winery 1979
+• Taft Street Winery – A garage startup winery in 1979, fun

 • Dutton Goldfield Winery – Single vineyard Pinot Noir and Chardonnay

 • Marimar Torres – Famed Spanish wine family, makes Pinot and Char

 • Lynmar Estate Winery – Reservations required for tastings